 Above tips are great, but also make sure you dress conservatively - ie cover your knees, maybe even your elbows, and don't wear anything too tight (and carry a scarf to cover your head when you go into a mosque).
 You'll blend in better and show respect for Turkish culture.

 When walking alone, you may get local men making comments about you, whistles, etc (a derogatory term is "Natasha", slang for a prostitute).
 Comments will be minimized by dressing conservatively.
 Just walk with confidence and ignore them.

 On inter-city buses (the best way to travel), seating is often rearranged to make sure that men and women who don't know each other don't sit next to each other.
 People will direct you to the right seat, even if they don't speak English.

 But Turks are also chivalrous -- men will often offer you a seat on a busy tram, and make way for you to skip the line in a bank!

-Enjoy your trip :-) almost 5 years ago
+Enjoy your trip :-) about 5 years ago